mikaelmoran/TurtlebotEsp32/README.md

 1 × Hobby Servo
 1 × ESP32-C3 Mini with Developer Board
 1 × O-Ring (approximately 60 mm) – Used to improve wheel traction.
+Little super glue.

+Jumper Wires female-female.
+Power Supply i used a Powerbank.
-Jumper Wires female-female (for easy connections) Power Supply (5V – either via the Developer Board’s 5V pin or an external 5V source) A USB Cable (for programming the ESP32) Power Connections 5V Supply:
+A USB Cable (for programming the ESP32)
+Power Connections 5V Supply:
 Connect the 5V output from the Developer Board to the VCC pin on each ULN2003 driver board.
 Connect the servo’s red (power) cable to 5V.
 Ground (GND): Connect the Developer Board GND to the GND pins on both ULN2003 driver boards and the servo’s black cable.

-Ensure that all grounds are common.
+** Ensure that all grounds are common.

 Assembly:
 Mount the Motors and Servo: Secure each 28BYJ-48 motor on the left and right side as per your design.